Why Do Wisdom Teeth Need to Be Removed? Everything You Need to Know

 How Are Wisdom Teeth Extracted?

 Don’t be alarmed by the term "surgery"—wisdom teeth extraction is a routine procedure.
-At Innova Dental, we ensure you're comfortable, relaxed, and largely pain-free throughout.
+At Innova Dental, we ensure you're comfortable and relaxed throughout.
 We offer local anaesthetic, oral sedation, and general anaesthesia to suit your needs.

-Our team uses advanced technology to ensure a safe and smooth extraction process.
+Our team uses innovative technology to ensure secure and smooth extraction process.
 You’ll even have access to Netflix on the ceiling to help you stay calm and distracted during the procedure!

 What to Expect After the Procedure

-Most patients experience mild discomfort after surgery, which can be managed with over-the-counter pain relief and proper aftercare as directed by your dentist.
-Recovery varies depending on the complexity of the extraction, but following your dentist’s guidelines will help speed up the healing process.
+Many patients experience mild discomfort after surgery, which can be managed with over-the-counter pain relief and proper aftercare as directed by your dentist.
+Recovery varies depending on the complexity of the extraction, but following your dentist’s guidelines will help making the healing process seamless.

 Takeaway Message

-If your wisdom teeth are causing problems or you're unsure if they need to be removed, it’s essential to seek advice early.
-At Innova Dental Launceston, our dedicated team is here to provide expert care and answer any questions you may have.
+If your wisdom teeth are causing problems or you're unsure if they need to be removed, it’s essential to seek advice at once.
+At Innova Dental Launceston, our dedicated team is here to provide care and answer any questions you may have.

-Don’t wait for complications to arise—book a comprehensive exam with us today!
+Don’t wait for complications to arise—book a comprehensive exam with us!
 Call 03 6331 6754 or visit our website to schedule an appointment.

 Found this article helpful?

-Follow us on our socials for more expert tips and advice on maintaining a healthy, beautiful smile.
+Follow us on our socials for more tips and advice on maintaining a healthy smile.